How to improve your brand's AI visibility

 Measure like you mean it

 Whatever you try, the loop is the same: baseline your mention rate and position across assistants, make a change, and watch for movement that clears statistical significance — not vibes.
-That discipline is exactly what the weekly leaderboards and insights digest exist to provide: sampled weekly, scored openly, and honest enough to say "stable" when your latest initiative hasn't moved anything yet.
+That discipline is exactly what the leaderboards and insights digest exist to provide: sampled on a fixed schedule, scored openly, and honest enough to say "stable" when your latest initiative hasn't moved anything yet.